 The applied breathing to the postures lets you breathe deeper and this alone can already reduce fear

 and depression.
-Also your body will feel very strong and upliftet if you stand in samastithi (standing
+Also, your body will feel very strong and uplifted if you stand in samastithi (standing

-pose) and you have alingned your body, all muscels engaged.
+pose) and you have aligned your body, all muscles engaged.
 If you are depressed you will

 probably stand with shoulders hanging down, slightly hunched over, looking more downwards.

 Your collapsed shoulders will limit the capacity of your lungs since your ribcage gets pressed down,

 impairing proper breathing.
 This already can make you feel down.
 The powerful, erect postures can

 With this we come to the next factor that can greatly contribute to your health and happiness:

 Applied breathing techniques, which are practiced to achieve Pranayama, a state in which you do